 The U.S. 70 Corridor plays an important role as part of the National Highway System and the Strategic Highway Network.
-It's also a North Carolina Strategic Transportation Corridor, and is an important link to and from rural areas.
+It's also a North Carolina Strategic Transportation Corridor and is an important link to and from rural areas

-The North Carolina Department of Transportation is employing multiple solutions to improve passenger and freight movement along the U.S. 70 Corridor from Raleigh to the state Port of Morehead City.
+The N.C.
+Department of Transportation is working to improve passenger and freight movement along the U.S. 70 Corridor from Raleigh to the state Port of Morehead City.

 Project Development and Environmental Analysis